remyla/damas-core/server-nodejs/README.md

 and edit it according to your needs

 # Run
+On Windows, the environment variable is set using the `set` command.
+> set DEBUG=*
+Then, run the program to be debugged as usual.

 > DEBUG=app:* node .

 The server will be listening and waiting for commands on ports 8090 and 8443 by default.